 The measles virus can also affect the retina, which is the light-sensing portion of the eye.
 In rare cases, the retina can swell or become scarred, which may cause vision loss.
 It can also affect the eye’s blood vessels and the optic nerve, all of which contribute to a person’s eyesight.

-PROTECTING YOURSELF FROM MEASLES
+PROTECTING YOURSELF FROM THE MEASLES OUTBREAK

 The best way to avoid getting measles is to ensure your vaccinations are up to date, especially if you are planning to travel abroad.
 If you are in a higher risk group, you may want to limit your exposure to busy public areas.
 For those people that are unable to be vaccinated because they are immunocompromised or are too young, like infants, they should avoid busy public areas or stay isolated.